 Mixed use, multi-family buildings are the most prevalent trend in new construction.
 More amenities, services and retail spaces are located directly below multi-residential buildings, reducing the need for travel and attracting more buyers.
 These types of multi-family buildings provide a great opportunity for everyone involved, including the developer, building owner and both the retail and residential tenants.

 To accommodate the increased demand for multi-family and mixed-use buildings, developers are partnering with owners of large parking lots that are underutilized, such as shopping malls and churches.
 This type of partnership benefits both parties, as the developer finds the land to develop, and the shopping malls or churches are financed and redeveloped with high-density residential properties surrounding them, giving them a fresh start.

 Energy Efficiency & Regulatory Standards

-It is likely that current residential building trends that we are seeing in Vancouver and the Lower Mainland will continue to dominate in the future.
-Rental and residential mixed used condos will remain popular to accommodate the market demand.
+It is likely that the current residential building trends that we are seeing in Vancouver and the Lower Mainland will continue to dominate in the future.
+Rental and residential mixed-used condos will remain popular to accommodate the market demand.
 Lack of affordability will still be an obstacle with higher costs of land, materials, labour and increased construction standards.
 This will continue to reduce the size of apartments or cause buyers to find alternate methods of financing.
-Federal, provincial or municipal regulations and building codes will continue to pursue with their efforts to improve energy efficiency and sustainability.
-However, some very specific energy efficiency building trends may wain due to climatic impracticalities in many locations, as the cost to build may not see a realistic payback in some climates.
+Federal, provincial or municipal regulations and building codes will continue to pursue their efforts to improve energy efficiency and sustainability.
+However, some very specific energy-efficiency building trends may wain due to climatic impracticalities in many locations, as the cost to build may not see a real payback in some climates.